Samanvith1404/GitaGPT/README.md

-# Talk to Sri Krishna
+# Pratibimb (Reflection of BhagavathGita through AI)

 Talk to Krishna is a narrative-based AI system that frames human dilemmas using the Bhagavad Gita as contextual grounding — without advice, prescriptions, or religious authority.